 Historical City Tour

 The best way to get a good understanding of the history (and thus the culture), is to take a guided tour of Belfast!
 We took a 3 hour bike tour of the city using Belfast Bike Tours and had a really enjoyable experience.
+If bicycle tours arenโt your thing, you might enjoy this private black taxi Belfast city tour instead โ itโs got over 2,000 5 star reviews!

-The tour takes you through the Titanic and Cathedral Quarters, over streets lined with stunning street art, and to the Peace walls which still stand today as an ever-present reminder of the deep divide which existed between Catholic and Protestant neighborhoods during The Troubles and still persist in some areas to this day.
+The bike tour takes you through the Titanic and Cathedral Quarters, over streets lined with stunning street art, and to the Peace walls which still stand today as an ever-present reminder of the deep divide which existed between Catholic and Protestant neighborhoods during The Troubles and still persist in some areas to this day.

 Amanda, who regularly rides bikes, absolutely loved the tour.
-Kayla, who hadn’t ridden a bike in over 10 years, was quite winded and sore afterward.
-While the tour company was incredibly accommodating to Kayla’s 2 year old, the ride was a little too long (and chilly in May) for little ones.
+Kayla, who hadnโt ridden a bike in over 10 years, was quite winded and sore afterward.
+While the tour company was incredibly accommodating to Kaylaโs 2 year old, the ride was a little too long (and chilly in May) for little ones.

 Belfast Bike Tours end at a space called MayWe, a new cultural events center that offers a place where all feel welcome.
 The large space was bustling during our visit with a few workshops going on, a kids play space, a cafe, and quiet work spaces.